If you work in a warehouse, you know that having a sound warehouse management system is critical to your success.

-It helps the organization to respond quickly to customer demand by providing accurate and immediate feedback.
+It helps the organization respond quickly to customer demand by providing accurate and immediate feedback.
 In addition, it helps to manage the inventory efficiently and rapidly.

-Improves inventory visibility: It provides accurate and real-time inventory levels so that the organization estimates the supply and satisfies the customer.
+It provides accurate and real-time inventory levels to estimate the supply and satisfy the customer.

-It helps to design the schedule efficiently for day-to-day activities that improve labor efficiency.
+It helps design the schedule efficiently for day-to-day activities that improve labor efficiency.

-It scans the items while entering the warehouse and keeps track of that item’s movement.
+It scans the items while entering the warehouse and keeps track of their movement.
 Hence saves time by avoiding double-checking.

 We can easily trace the materials with the help of WMS using lot/batch and serial numbers.